Algorithmic subsampling under multiway clustering

 \section{Application to Scanner Data}

 In this section, we demonstrate an application of our proposed method to an analysis of demand for differentiated products using scanner data from the Dominick's Finer Foods (DFF) retail chain.\footnote{We thank James M. Kilts Center, University of Chicago Booth School of Business for allowing us to use this data set.
 It is available at https://www.chicagobooth.edu/research/kilts/datasets/dominicks.} Scanner data may be subject to two-way cluster dependence, as mentioned in Section \ref{sec:introduction}.
 Specifically, common demand shocks within a market may induce statistical dependence among different products within that market.
 Similarly, common supply shocks by a producer may induce statistical dependence among different markets within the product produced by that producer.
 In this light, a researcher would like to use a two-way cluster robust variance estimate for inference about the model parameters.
-However, the scanner data from the Dominick's Finer Foods (DFF) retail chain are too large, and today's computational resources will not permit the two-way cluster robust variance estimation in reasonable lengths of time -- see our discussions ahead for concrete computational times.
+However, the scanner data from the Dominick's Finer Foods (DFF) retail chain are too large, and today's computational resources will not permit the two-way cluster robust variance estimation in reasonable lengths of time.
+A simple way to overcome this problem is to use the full sample for parameter estimation and to use a subsample for variance estimation, but this approach fails to deliver robustly valid inference.
 Hence, we use our proposed multiway algorithmic subsampling method for estimation and two-way cluster robust inference about the key demand model parameter.

 Following the literature \citep[for instance, see a survey by][]{nevo2000practitioner} on analysis of demand for differentiated products with an additive Type-I-Extreme-Value error, we use the GMM approach with the moment restriction